 “Sir?”
 Hank said, confused.

 “These men…” Willikers stopped himself.
 “Huh.
 Listen to that.
-We call them ‘men’ so we can feel better about feeding their short lives to the grinder.”
+We call them ‘men’ so we can feel better about getting them killed.”
 Willikers shook his head.
 “These boys have absolutely no idea what they’re getting into.
 Neither do you, frankly.”
 He glanced at Hank critically.
-“My job is to somehow take a handful of farmboys and college dropouts and train them to survive the horror of war.
+“My job is to somehow take a handful of farmboys, college dropouts and street kids and train them to survive the horror of war.
 And I have to do it in twelve weeks.
 Twelve weeks!”
 Willikers shook his head.
 “Ascendant Markus, what an order.”
 He put his fist on his hip.